nonoo/dmrshark/README.md

 - **savefiledir**: Captured voice files will be saved to this directory.
 If empty, files will be saved to the current directory.
 - **savetorawfile**: Set this to 1 if you want to save raw AMBE2+ voice data.
 - **savedecodedtorawfile**: Set this to 1 if you want to save raw, but decoded voice data.
 Samples are saved as 8kHz IEEE 32bit floats.
+- **savedecodedtomp3file**: Set this to 1 if you want to save decoded voice data in MP3 files.
 - **decodequality**: Quality of AMBE2+ decoding, valid values are between 1 and 64, 1 is the worst and 64 is the best quality.
 Default value is 3.
 Note that increasing decoding quality increases used CPU time.

 ## Running